webcomics/dosage/doc/web/content/comics/SmackJeeves_LoveandIcecream.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>Beware its a Yaoi!
-(Boy + boy) This comic is about two boys ~surpriseXD~ (GOD the start is ugly) Akio and Bambi is two very different boys who met each other because Bambi had to teach Akio in math.
+(Boy + boy) This comic is about two boys (surprise) (GOD the start is ugly) Akio and Bambi is two very different boys who met each other because Bambi had to teach Akio in math.
 Bambi is the only person who ever believed in Akio which is making Akio fall easily in love with him.
 Sadly Bambi has a homophobic big brother named Cinder who won't let Akio get closer to Bambi.
 Will Akio and Bambi ever get a chance for love?
-Gotta read and find out~ Don't let the ugly start pages scare you away  I UPDATE WHEN I WANT!!! &gt;8U (Often enough)</td>
+Gotta read and find out Don't let the ugly start pages scare you away  I UPDATE WHEN I WANT (Often enough)</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://lovexandxicecream.smackjeeves.com/comics/">http://lovexandxicecream.smackjeeves.com/comics/</a></td>